MECLabTUDA/NCALab/README.md

     * Capsule endoscopic bleeding segmentation (KID2 dataset, proprietary)

-## Getting started

-You can find some example tasks inside the `tasks/` directory and its subfolders.
+You can find those example tasks inside the `tasks/` directory and its subfolders.

 A good starting point to get started with NCAs is the famous Growing Lizard emoji example.